Tuition payments and all things money

 Work Study, Campus Employment, and Finding Jobs

 Students whose financial aid packages include either work study or campus employment are given priority for job consideration.
-If your financial aid award includes work study or campus employment, you’ll be tentatively assigned to a department with positions available for first-year students (expect the assignment via email in early August).
-You’ll likely be assigned to either Food Service or Housekeeping, and most students make Wisconsin minimum wage ($7.25/hour).
+If your financial aid award includes work study or campus employment, you will have the first three weeks of class to secure a position on campus; during this time, campus supervisors will only be permitted to hire students who have work as part of their aid.
+Available positions will be posted online during the summer.
+Most positions pay Wisconsin minimum wage ($7.25/hour).
 More varied opportunities may exist for you after your first year.

 Applying your Earnings to your Tuition Balance and Direct Deposit